mg126e/Project_Backend/design/concepts/UserProfile/UserProfile.md

            - `profileImage`: Image ( managed by the FileUploading concept; uploaded from user's device)
            - `bio`: String (a biography where users can state more about themselves and what they are looking for, including describing their personal goals)
            - `location`: String
            - `emergencyContact`: Object with fields:
                - `name`: String (contact person's name)
                - `phone`: String (contact's phone number)
-           - `tags`: Object with allowed keys: "gender", "age", "runningLevel", "runningPace", "personality" (e.g., "introvert"/"extrovert").
+           - `tags`: Object with keys: "gender", "age", "runningLevel", "runningPace", "personality" (e.g., "introvert"/"extrovert").
 Each key maps to a single value.
            - `isActive`: Boolean
    - **Actions:**
        - `createProfile(user: User): ()`